Covid-19

-Originally opening in the 13th century next to St Mary Spital Church in the Square Mile, the market relocated to Leyton in the early 1990s.
+New Spitalfields Market opened in the 13th century next to St Mary Spital Church in the Square Mile.
+The market then relocated to Leyton in the early 1990s.

-However, the Leyton site can't meet the needs of a modern market due to lack of storage and display space for products as well as outdated buildings.
+Sadly the Leyton site can't meet the needs of a modern market.
+This is due to a lack of storage and display space for products as well as outdated buildings.

 There are no delivery or unloading bays, and it has a several operating challenges.
 These include conflicts between pedestrians and forklift trucks, which drive through the main market floor.

-The City of London Corporation has decided to co-locate all three of its wholesale markets (Billingsgate, New Spitalfields and Smithfield) to a site at Dagenham Dock.
+The City of London Corporation has decided to combine the location of all three of its wholesale markets.
+This includes Billingsgate, New Spitalfields, and Smithfield Market.
+They will be moved to a site at Dagenham Dock.

 The future of the Leyton site is likely to include: